CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

 Google Chrome seems to work best on all platforms.
 If you have problems running the starter code, use Chrome or Chromium, and make sure you have updated your browser and video drivers.

-In Moore 100C, both Chrome and Firefox work.
-See below for notes on profiling/debugging tools.

 Use the screenshot button to save a screenshot.